 - Hourly / - BiWeekly /

 An Assessor Advanced, Commercial and Industrial is the advanced level of work performing specialized commercial and industrial assessment work.
-The employee provides technical expertise in assessing the more difficult and complex commercial and industrial properties for tax assessment purposes.
-Employees in this classification do not supervise but may assign and review the work of less experienced assessor and support staff.
+Employees in this classification provides technical expertise in assessing the more difficult and complex commercial and industrial properties for tax assessment purposes.
+Employees in this classification do not supervise other positions but may assign and review the work of lower-level Assessors, Commercial and Industrial and support staff.

-Employees receive general supervision from an Assessor Manager, Real Property or other administrator.
+Employees in this classification receive general supervision from an Assessor Manager, Real Property or other administrator.
 The work may require frequent travel in Maryland to perform on-site appraisals.

-The Assessor Advanced, Commercial and Industrial is differentiated from Assessor II, Commercial and Industrial in that the Assessor Advanced, Commercial and Industrial performs specialized tasks independently such as determining the assessment value of complex commercial and industrial properties, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases while the Assessor II, Commercial and Industrial is not assigned these advanced responsibilities.
+The Assessor Advanced, Commercial and Industrial is differentiated from Assessor II, Commercial and Industrial in that the Assessor Advanced, Commercial and Industrial performs specialized tasks independently such as determining the assessment value of complex commercial and industrial properties, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases while the Assessor II, Commercial and Industrial performs the full range of duties and responsibilities and is not assigned advanced responsibilities.

-Provides advice and guidance to lower level assessors concerning commercial assessment methods and procedures;
+Provides advice and guidance to lower-level Assessors, Commercial and Industrial concerning commercial assessment methods and procedures;

 Consults with the State Law Department and the Supervisor of Assessments representatives concerning challenges of assessments;